routhusundeep/What-I-Learned/Networks/Internet Just Works.md

-#+TITLE: Daily Notes Wednesday, 22/01/2020
-** [[http://web.mit.edu/6.829/www/currentsemester/papers/only-just-works.pdf][Why the Internet only just works]]                       :internet:networks:
+[paper](http://web.mit.edu/6.829/www/currentsemester/papers/only-just-works.pdf) #real_world_system #networking #reread

 I have always been fascinated by networks, but I never deep dived into this topic due to a paranoia which stemmed from my Bachelors classes.
 This is a gold mine of information for a beginner in networks like me, a succint and well written paper describing the history and current state of the internet, the various problems the all-mighty internet has faced and how these problems were solved by various means, most of which have passed the test of time.
 Without further ado.

-*** 1970 - 1993
+### 1970 - 1993
 - ARPAnet - first large scale packet switching network
 - The switch over to TCP/IP was done on 1 January 1983
   - This was a flag day, easily done due to its small scale of 400 nodes